sandrich/bedrock-swarm/docs/api/tools.md

     # Create agent
     agent = BedrockAgent(
-        name="researcher",
+        name="assistant",
         model_id="us.anthropic.claude-3-5-sonnet-20241022-v2:0",
         aws_config=config,
-        instructions="You are a research assistant.
-Use the web search tool to find information."
+        instructions="You are a helpful assistant that can tell time."
     )

     # Add tools
-    agent.add_tool(WebSearchTool())
-    agent.add_tool(Calculator())
+    agent.add_tool(CurrentTimeTool())

     # The agent will automatically use tools when needed
     response = agent.process_message(
-        "What are the latest developments in AI safety? " "Also, what is 25 times 4?"
+        "What time is it in UTC?"
     )
     print(response)